 How many hours do you spend in your car each week?
 In any crisis, auto emergency kits could save lives or be a "get home" bag in a grid-down situation.

 It wouldn't even have to be a major disaster.
-In a land with freeways and belt routes strung from shore-to-shore and plagued with traffic congestion, it is always possible to be caught in a gridlock, maybe for hours at a time because of an accident or weather conditions.
+In a country with freeways and belt routes strung from border-to-border and plagued with traffic congestion, it is always possible to be caught in a gridlock, maybe for hours at a time because of an accident or weather conditions.

 I remember the time we were returning to our home in Colorado Springs from Utah at Christmas time.
 If you've ever been on I-70 heading towards Denver on a Sunday night in winter, you can guess what happened to us.
 Major gridlock traffic!
 Since this was the first time we'd ever come this way on a Sunday night, we assumed there must be a really terrible accident up ahead.
 Wrong!
 It was just the skiers returning home from the ski resorts where they spent the weekend — lots of them!

 After an hour of crawling along the freeway a foot at a time, we realized two very bad things: 1) We might run out of gas before seeing any gas stations; and, 2) We were in a spot where there are no exits to any small town where we might find...ummm...a bathroom!

 Since we were crawling so slowly, we seriously thought about taking turns hopping out of the car, running to the side of the road, find a bush, and, you know, relieve ourselves.
 But the thought of all those people watching and knowing exactly what we were doing — nope, not doing that.